Renters insurance from $–.––/moin

 Named insured can also be referred to as an additional insured or additional party.
 It’s also known as second-named insured, as you are the first-named insured on the policy.

-Most of the time, landlords actually mean additional interest instead of named insured.
+Sometimes landlords or property managers will request to be named insured.
+However, most of the time, landlords actually mean additional interest instead of named insured.

 Why It’s Important To Get the Terms Right